m-afshari/PedRetinaExplorer/README.md

 - To run the project, you can follow these steps:

 1. **Clone the Repository:**
-   Clone your GitHub repository to your local machine using the following command:
+   Clone the repository to your local machine using the following command:

    ```bash
    git clone https://github.com/m-afshari/PedRetinaExplorer.git